kubernetes/community/sig-scalability/slos/api_call_latency.md

 SLOs.
 - The SLO for latency for read-only API calls of a given type may have significant buffer in threshold.
-In fact, the latency of the request should be proportional to the amount of work to do (which is number of objects og a given type in a given scope) plus some constant overhead.
+In fact, the latency of the request should be proportional to the amount of work to do (which is number of objects of a given type in a given scope) plus some constant overhead.
 For better tracking of performance, we may want to define purely internal SLI of "latency per object".
 But that isn't in near term plans.